bigraph-toolkit-suite/bigraphs-by-examples.vendingmachine-webservice/README.md

   - At design-time: by changing the initial agent, rules and predicates loaded at startup within the folder `src/main/resources`
 - Behavior of the application is model checked
   - Results of the analysis is used for the application

+#### Interesting Future Work
-- Theoretically, this application supports runtime monitoring of the specification in case the architecture is refactored in way that violates the original specification
+- Support runtime monitoring of the BRS specification in case the architecture is refactored in a way that violates the original specification

 #### Requirements

 - Java 17
 - Spring 2.7.5
-- Bigraph Framework 1.0.0-SNAPSHOT
+- Bigraph Framework 1.1.0
 - Spring Data CDO 0.6.0-SNAPSHOT

 **Optional**